-Why E10 gas & early fibreglass tanks don’t mix
+Why E10 & early fibreglass tanks don’t mix

 Articles

-Why E10 gas & early fibreglass tanks don’t mix
+Why E10 & early fibreglass tanks don’t mix

 Share this article

-While ethanol-blended fuels have been around for some time, evidence gathered by Leighton O’Brien points towards a growing trend of integrity issues and loss of containment in older fiberglass resin tanks.
-This trend is particularly evident in single-wall fiberglass tanks that have at some stage contained ethanol-based petroleum products.
+While ethanol-blended fuels have been around for some time, evidence gathered by Leighton O’Brien points towards a growing trend of integrity issues and loss of containment in older fibreglass resin tanks.
+This trend is particularly evident in single-wall fibreglass tanks that have at some stage contained ethanol-based petroleum products.
 Jason Park, Chief Operating Officer, explains.

-Q: What is the status of ethanol fuel around the world?
+Q: What is the status of ethanol fuel?

 Q: What’s the problem and how did you become aware of it?